“It’s the long run that puts the tiger in the cat.” – Coach Bill Squires

 On the weeks when you’re not performing a Squires Long Run, alternate easy long-distance runs with marathon-pace efforts.
 Perform the last Squires Long Run of your 10-week marathon-specific training block about three weeks out from your goal race.
 Run long, but easy, the following week and use the final two weeks before the big race to let your legs come back to life.

 An important note: The Squires Long Run should only be incorporated into your training program only after a sufficient base of mileage and long runs has already been established.
-Since this workout mixes high volume with increased intensity, the risk of injury also high, but only if your body isn’t ready to handle the workload.
+Since this workout mixes high volume with increased intensity, the risk of injury is also high, but only if your body isn’t ready to handle the workload.
 Hold off on throwing surges into your long runs until you’ve fed yourself a steady diet of 90-minute to two-hour efforts in the months preceding a marathon-specific training block.

 One of the main benefits of the Squires Long Run is that it forces you to practice running goal race pace when your legs are good and tired.
 Also, surging during a long run will help you prepare for unexpected pace changes you’ll very likely encounter during the race itself.
 Front of the pack or back, very rarely are marathons run at an even pace from start to finish.
 Lastly, injecting some intensity into your weekend long run will break up the boredom of a slow Sunday slog and make the time fly by that much faster.